ahmedmeshref/trivia-app/backend/README.md

 ### Errors Handling

-Rest plants returns errors as JSON objects in the following format:
+Trivia API returns errors as JSON objects in the following format:
 ```
 {
     'success': False,